Adewale1010/alx-higher_level_programming/0x03-python-data_structures/README.md

-My solutions to Python - Data Structures: Lists, Tuples tasks at ALX SE 0-print_list_integer.py: Python function that prints all integers of a list
+My solutions to Python - Data Structures: Lists, Tuples tasks at ALX SE 0-print_list_integer.py: Python function that prints all integers of a list 1-element_at.py: Python function that retrieves an element from a list